golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

 :command:`wl container publish <container> [<container> ...]`
 -------------------------------------------------------------

-Publish containers manifests into user's manifests catalog (first container from the catalog that provides read-write storage will be used).
+Publish container manifests into user's manifests catalog (first container from the catalog that provides read-write storage will be used).

 .. program:: wl-container-unpublish